Home Upgrades Worth Every Penny: Smart Buys for Every Room

 Bathroom: One Bold Accent Piece

 Adding one bold piece to a neutral, soothing color palette is a budget-friendly way to update a bathroom.
-Designer Beth Haley placed an oversized, zebra-print mirror above a large vanity, drawing the eye to the center of the bathroom.
+Here, a bright blue vanity serves as a colorful, interesting focal point in this neutral bathroom.

 The quickest route to a refreshed bathroom is a freshly-cut bouquet.
 Fill a vase or jar with flowers, evergreens or berries from your yard for an instant (and free) update.
 Or, splurge on a weekly supermarket bouquet and divide the flowers among your most-used rooms.